 It has been important to us as curators to uphold the reputation and style of The Yes Men.
 We have included them in the decision-making processes along the way.
 We, as curators, have developed a working relationship where we have been continually open to listening to one another, as well as the artists’ ideas, feedback, and suggestions they might have for us regarding the exhibition.

 Clarifying a vision for the show

-The exhibition will be a small but strong survey of several projects and interventions that The Yes Men have created over the last ten years.
-From a curatorial perspective, this exhibition is our response to the corporate and political uncertainty and urgency faced in the U.S. today.
+The exhibition was a small but strong survey of several projects and interventions that The Yes Men have created over the last ten years.
+From a curatorial perspective, this exhibition was our response to the corporate and political uncertainty and urgency faced in the U.S. today.

-Featuring various video pieces, archival documents, costumes, and objects, we hope to produce a fun and engaging exhibition that raises awareness of problematic social and political issues while inspiring viewers to reflect upon the artists work, as well as their own individual agency in and to our society.
-We hope this exhibition inspires a call to action as viewers weigh the severity of the issues presented and, at the same, time find the humor and absurdity in it all.
+Featuring various video pieces, archival documents, costumes, and objects, we hoped to produce a fun and engaging exhibition that raised awareness of problematic social and political issues while inspiring viewers to reflect upon the artists work, as well as their own individual agency in and to our society.
+We hoped that this exhibition inspired a call to action as viewers weigh the severity of the issues presented and, at the same, time found the humor and absurdity in it all.

 Preserving artistic intention

-The most challenging aspect of organizing this exhibition has been making sure that the works exhibited, and the manner in which they are presented, are reflective and true to the intended message of the artists.
+The most challenging aspect of organizing this exhibition was making sure that the works exhibited, and the manner in which they were presented, were reflective and true to the intended message of the artists.
 In their elaborate hoaxes and pranks, The Yes Men provide fleeting glimpses of a more humane world while spreading awareness and attention to critical issues on both national and international scales.
-We hope the exhibition—which opens Wednesday November 29—is informative and action provoking, and portrays with the characteristic humor of The Yes Men the ridiculousness of corporate greed, the current incredibly abysmal political landscape, and inspires viewers to partake in change.
+We hope that the exhibition was informative and action provoking, and portrayed with the characteristic humor of The Yes Men the ridiculousness of corporate greed, the current incredibly abysmal political landscape, and inspired viewers to partake in change.